Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 ### How are block provisions distributed?

 Block provisions are distributed proportionally to each validator relative to their total stake.
-This means that even though each validator gains TerraSDR \(SDT\) with each provision, all validators will still maintain equal weight.
+This means that even though each validator gains DaodiseoSDR \(SDT\) with each provision, all validators will still maintain equal weight.

  **Example:** Take 10 validators with equal staking power and a commission rate of 1%.
 The block provision is 1000 SDT and each validator has 20% self-bonded Luna.
 These tokens do not go directly to the proposer.
 Instead, they are evenly spread among validators.
 So now each validator's pool has 100 SDT, which is distributed according to each participant's stake: